 The Compensation Committee of our Board of Trustees is responsible for establishing the underlying policies and principles of our compensation program.
-This Compensation Discussion and Analysis describes our executive compensation programs for our named executive officers (the "NEOs") and describes how and why the Compensation Committee made its 2015 compensation decisions.
-Our NEOs for 2015 are as follows:
+This Compensation Discussion and Analysis describes our executive compensation program for our named executive officers (the "NEOs") and describes how and why the Compensation Committee made its 2016 compensation decisions.
+Our NEOs for 2016 are as follows:

-- Robert L. Johnson-Executive Chairman; - Thomas J. Baltimore, Jr.-President and Chief Executive Officer; - Leslie D. Hale-Chief Financial Officer, Treasurer and Executive Vice President; and - Ross H. Bierkan-Chief Investment Officer and Executive Vice President.
+- Robert L. Johnson-Executive Chairman; - Ross H. Bierkan-Chief Investment Officer and Executive Vice President (through May 11, 2016); thereafter President, Chief Executive Officer and Chief Investment Officer; - Leslie D. Hale-Chief Financial Officer, Treasurer and Executive Vice President (through July 28, 2016); thereafter Chief Operating Officer, Chief Financial Officer and Executive Vice President; and - Thomas J. Baltimore, Jr.-Former President and Chief Executive Officer (through May 11, 2016).